bisturi/bisturi/docs/reference/04_data_field.md

 ```

-A special case arise when the size of the data is not bound to a field only neither there
-is a marker to search.
+So, what happen if we need to compute some non-trivial size that depend on something
-Instead depend on something that can be resolved only when the packet disassmble the byte string.
+that can be resolved only when the packet disassmble the byte string.
 In this case, a callable can be used

 ```python